ianksalter/shv/README.md

-This repository contains the public documents of the Sustainable Home Valencia project which aims to use software development technology to design and project management of an apartment renovation to meet sustainable standards. he project is aiming for [Passive House Certification](https://passivehouse.com/index.html) certification, specifically the
+This repository contains the public documents of the Sustainable Home Valencia project which aims to use software development technology to design and project management of an apartment renovation to meet sustainable standards.
+The project is aiming for [Passive House Certification](https://passivehouse.com/index.html) certification, specifically the
 [EnerPHit Standard](https://passipedia.org/certification/enerphit) standard